Wednesday, December 17, 2025

 Yet, I do not believe these events are random but rather they are opportunities to get closer to our true, authentic selves.
 Spiritual teacher Eckhart Tolle captures this beautifully: “Whatever the present moment contains, accept it as if you had chosen it.”

-How we respond contributes to our overall life satisfaction.
+How we respond contributes to our overall life satisfaction and happiness.

 This perspective transforms our experiences into powerful lessons, each one a stepping stone on our path of growth.